-• Re-throws (always a complete turn) are after the turns in the thrower's group at the circle where the protest occurred, before moving to the next circle if the first turn.
+Re-throws (always a complete turn) are after the turns in the thrower's group at the circle where the protest occurred, before moving to the next circle if the first turn.

-- May be competitors.

-- 1 circle master, who watches for foot faults, tells when the thrower has made the catch, counts catches out loud, and tells when the thrower has returned to the center.
-He must count loud enough that the range stewards can hear him so they can verify his count after each throw.
+- May be competitors. - 1 circle master, who tells the thrower when to start his round by announcing, "circle is clear".
+At that moment he will start a timer to keep track of the 15-second throwing window.
+He will announce: "10 seconds remaining" then count down "5, 4, 3, 2, 1, stop", The circle master also watches for foot faults, tells when the thrower has made the catch, counts catches out loud, and tells when the thrower has returned to the center.
+He must count loud enough that the range stewards can hear him so they can verify his count after each throw. - ▲ 4 timers: 3 official plus 1 backup timer.
+The backup timer is designated before the turn begins.

-- 3 Timers.
 Use lap timers on stopwatch.

-- 1 scorekeeper.

-- 3 range stewards also verify whether catches are made or not made.
+See "Timing" in the general rules section. - 1 scorekeeper. - 3 range stewards also verify whether catches are made or not made.
 They must be distributed approximately evenly around the full circle.

-- A backup timer.